kubernetes-sigs/lws/keps/766-DisaggDeployment/README.md

-# KEP-766: DisaggDeployment
+# KEP-766: DisaggregatedSet

 <!--
-This KEP proposes adding DisaggDeployment as a higher-level API for managing disaggregated inference workloads using LeaderWorkerSet as the underlying workload primitive.
+This KEP proposes adding DisaggregatedSet as a higher-level API for managing disaggregated inference workloads using LeaderWorkerSet as the underlying workload primitive.
 -->